 - 2 Finding a chemical harmless, for a fee

 - 9 External links

-In February 2008, ABC News reported that the U.S. Congress was investigating the Weinberg Group.
+In February 2008, the American ABC News reported that the U.S. Congress was investigating the Weinberg Group.
 Representative John Dingell (Democrat of Michigan) said the firm's practices "raise serious issues about whether science is for sale."
 The House Energy and Commerce Committee, which Dingell chairs, asked the firm for records of its work on Bisphenol A and other chemicals.
 Some studies have indicated that small amounts of Bisphenol A, which is present in a wide range of plastics, "can disrupt hormone systems in laboratory animals and possibly increase the risk of cancer or other serious illness," reported ABC.